Breakthrough blood test to detect brain injury

 A team from the University of Birmingham and the city’s Queen Elizabeth Hospital hope the detector could be on the market within three years.

-Alicia Cannon, Medical Negligence,
+Alicia Cannon, Marcus Weatherby, Medical Negligence,

 Previous post Next post